thiennp/frontend-mastery-hub/levels/19/README.md

-# Level 19: React Server Components
+# Level 19: Web Components

 ## Overview
-This level focuses on react server components and provides comprehensive learning materials, examples, and projects.
+Creating reusable web components with modern standards

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of react server components
+- Understand the core concepts of web components
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns